 2. A Cup of Coffee After Drinking Can Sober You Up

 Not even discussing the health reasons as to why alcohol and caffeine together are potentially dangerous, the suggestion that a cup of coffee can rewind a night of drinking is extremely dangerous.
 Coffee or caffeine does not speed up the sobering process, no matter how “sober” a person might feel.
 While it used to be custom for barkeeps to make a cup of coffee to help sober up their patrons, the myth was eventually debunked to help lower drinking and driving.
+The truth is that although drinking coffee may make you feel sober, only time will actually sober you up.

 While it’s important to keep coffee beans and ground coffee away from direct sunlight, the fridge and freezer are not ideal for coffee due to moisture.
 Moisture will speed up the process of coffee losing its flavor and possibly growing mold, especially if the coffee isn’t stored properly.
 Instead of placing them in the fridge, keep your coffee beans in the pantry in an airtight container or the bag that they came in.